Rahwik/Recipe-share/README.md

 ## Contributing

 We welcome contributions to improve Recipe Share!
-Please follow these steps:
+To contribute:

 1. Fork the repository.
-2. Create a feature branch: `git checkout -b feature-name`.
+2. Create a new branch for your feature: `git checkout -b feature-name`.
 3. Commit your changes: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature-name`.
+4. Push your branch: `git push origin feature-name`.
-5. Open a Pull Request.
+5. Open a Pull Request for review.

 ---

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for details.

----

-## Contact

-For questions or suggestions, please contact:

-**Rahul Prasad**
-Email: rahul.prasad@example.com